Part 1: Who am I?

 I am an avid reader and a passionate intersectional feminist.
 I campaign strongly for diversity, promotion of women in STEMM (Science, Technology, Engineering, Medicine and Mathematics) and supporting women and girls in all countries to have the best opportunities for health, education and economic status.
 You might call me a STEMMinist!

 I currently serve as the Secretary of the Australian Medical Association (AMA) Victoria Women-In-Medicine Committee and I'm also a member of the UN Australia Women National Committee and the Monash University Faculty of Medicine Graduate Research Committee.

 Who am I in my professional life?

-I am very academic and studious and absolutely love learning!
-I am particularly interested in improving safe prescribing of opioid medications (which you might know as morphine and related drugs).
+My research involves improving safe prescribing of opioid medications (which you might know as morphine and related drugs).

-I am currently undertaking my PhD at Monash University in this area.
 My future ambition is to become a medical advisor to policy-makers and help improve worldwide opioid access for cancer, palliative and HIV/AIDS related pain.
 We also hope to limit unsafe or excessive opioid prescribing that may result in addiction or diversion into illicit forms like street drugs.

 If you want to know more about my background and education, please see my LinkedIn profile!

 Still curious?
 Read more about me in recent media releases: